-First graders write every day about a range of topics and publish books for their annual First Grade Library.
+First graders write every day about a range of topics and publish books throughout the year.
 They explore several genres in their writing, including personal narrative, nonfiction, poetry, and realistic fiction.
 Mini-lessons on craft, mechanics and text features help students develop their writing.
 Children apply their study of high-frequency words and phonetic patterns to their written work, although most children continue to use "best guess" or "invented" spelling in first grade.